Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Introduction

-There are also data driven and machine learning approaches present for soil moisture estimation.
-They can run with a flexible set of input features such as weather information, features derived from remote satellite imagery and are computationally fast \cite{dasgupta2019soil}.
-However, existing approaches use conventional modeling of soil moisture using methods like support vector regression, neural networks and time series analysis.
-These models, though simple in nature, fail to exploit the rich spatial dependency that soil moisture values over a region exhibit.
+Soil moisture is also directly related to weather parameters such as temperature, precipitation, and vegetation condition of the field such as Normalized Difference Vegetation Index (NDVI) \cite{pettorelli2013normalized}.
+There are data driven and machine learning approaches present for soil moisture estimation.
+Conventional techniques such as Bayesian estimation, random forest and support vector regression are commonly used in industry for their simplicity to model soil moisture with respect to these flexible set of input features \cite{dasgupta2019soil,ahmad2010estimating}.
+However, these approaches essentially treat different locations independently while modeling soil moisture and fail to exploit the rich spatial dependency that soil moisture values over a region exhibit.
 For example, if there is a rainfall, soil moisture values over the whole region increases.
 In an agricultural region, soil moisture values exhibits similar patterns with varying crop cycles.
-Conventional machine learning approaches mentioned above essentially treat different locations independently while modeling soil moisture.
-There exist methods in machine learning to capture such spatial dependencies through latent variable models \cite{castro2012latent}, but they are complex in nature (with large number of parameters) and difficult to apply for soil moisture estimation as getting ground truth soil moisture data is expensive because of the cost of deploying physical sensors.
+There exist methods in machine learning to capture such spatial dependencies through latent variable models \cite{castro2012latent} and supervised deep learning architectures \cite{zhang2017deep}.
+But they are complex in nature (with large number of parameters) and difficult to apply for soil moisture estimation as getting ground truth soil moisture data is expensive because of the cost of deploying physical sensors.